tangowithcode/tango_with_django_2/manuscript/chapter5-database-setup.md

 6. Finally, run your population script again to insert credible test data into your new database.

 X> ### Exercises
-X> Now that you've completed this chapter, try out these exercises to reinforce and practice what you have learnt. **Once again, note that the following chapters will have expected you to have completed these exercises!
-If you're stuck, there are some hints to help you complete the exercises below.**
+X> Now that you've completed this chapter, try out these exercises to reinforce and practice what you have learnt. **Once again, note that the following chapters will have expected you to have completed these exercises!**
 X>
 X> * Update the `Category` model to include the additional attributes `views` and `likes` where the `default` values for each are both zero (`0`).
 X> * As you have changed your models, make the migrations for your Rango app.
 After making migrations, commit the changes to the database.
 X> * Next update your population script so that the `Python` category has `128` views and `64` likes, the `Django` category has `64` views and `32` likes, and the `Other Frameworks` category has `32` views and `16` likes.
 X> * Delete and recreate your database, populating it with your updated population script.
 X> * Complete parts [two](https://docs.djangoproject.com/en/2.1/intro/tutorial02/) and [seven](https://docs.djangoproject.com/en/2.1/intro/tutorial07/) of the official Django tutorial.
-These sections will reinforce what you've learnt on handling databases in Django, and show you additional techniques to customising the Django admin interface.
+The two sections will reinforce what you've learnt on handling databases in Django, and will also provide you with additional techniques to customising the Django admin interface.
 This knowledge will help you complete the final exercise below.
 X> * Customise the admin interface.
 Change it in such a way so that when you view the `Page` model, the table displays the `category`, the `title` of the page, and the `url` -- just [like in the screenshot shown below](#fig-admin-completed). **Make sure the three fields appear in that order, too.** Complete the official Django tutorial or look at the tip below to complete this particular exercise.

 {id="fig-admin-completed"}